 The CMMC program is a key aspect of the Defense Department’s overall response to rising cybersecurity threats.
 It’s designed as a verification mechanism to ensure that companies within the DIB implement proven cybersecurity practices to protect CUI.

 CMMC will have a five-year, phased rollout by the Department of Defense.
 CMMC requirements will appear in all contracts starting in fiscal year 2026.
 This means that all DoD contractors and their supply chain partners will need to comply in order to bid on future defense contracts.

-The CMMC model includes five levels of cybersecurity practices, with NIST SP 800-171 controls as the foundation for Levels 1-3.
-Level 1 represents basic cyber hygiene and focuses on the protection of federal contract information.
-Level 2 is a transitional step in the cybersecurity maturity progression to protect Controlled Unclassified Information.
+The CMMC model includes three levels of cybersecurity practices, with NIST SP 800-171 controls as the foundation.
+Level 1 represents foundational cyber hygiene and focuses on the protection of federal contract information.

-Level 3 focuses on the protection of CUI.
-It includes all the controls specified in NIST SP 800-171, plus an additional 20 practices from other information security standards and references.
-Level 4 targets proactive steps a firm can take to detect and respond to threats.
-Level 5 focuses on the protection of CUI from advanced persistent threats.
+Level 2 focuses on the protection of CUI.
+It includes all the controls specified in NIST SP 800-171 Level 3 targets proactive steps a firm can take to detect and respond to threats and is based on a subset of NIST 800-172 requirements.